-Level 2 chargers all require 240-volt outlet similar to an electric oven or dryer.
-These chargers are installed at home and at commercial locations such as stores and hotels.
-These chargers have either a J1772 (also called type 1) connector or a Tesla connector.
+Level2 chargers all require 240-volt power similar to an electric oven or dryer.
+Most Level 2 chargers are hardwired so do not plug into an outlet.
+The chargers are installed at home and at commercial locations such as stores and hotels.
+These chargers have either a J1772 connector or a Tesla connector.
 An EV may even come with a cable which plugs directly into a 240-volt outlet.
 The most common is the J1772 connector.
 Adapters are available to allow Teslas to use a J1772 connector at Level 2 chargers only.
 The maximum charging power typically varies from about 7 kW to 19 kW or more.
 The most common being 7 kW.
-Depending on current battery charge, temperature, and many other factors, a 5-hour charge at 7 kW could add over 175 km of range depending on the consumption of the vehicle.
+Depending on current battery charge, temperature, and many other factors, a 5-hour charge at 7kW could add over 175 km of range depending on the consumption of the vehicle.